-High quality teaching is that which is differentiated to meet the needs of the majority of children.
+High quality teaching (Wave 1 graduated response) is that which is differentiated to meet the needs of the majority of children.
 Some children will need something additional to and different from what is provided for the majority of children; this is the special educational provision and we will do our best to ensure that provision is made for those who need it.

-This SEND policy details how Hanbury First School will work to ensure that the necessary provision is made for any pupil who has special educational needs.
+This SEND policy, alongside our graduated response, details how Hanbury C of E First School will work to ensure that the necessary provision is made for any pupil who has special educational needs.
 We will ensure that all staff in school are able to identify and provide for those pupils who special educational needs to allow them to join in the activities of the school.

-The staff and governors of Hanbury First School will also work to ensure that all SEND pupils reach their full potential, are fully included within the school community and are able to make successful transitions between educational establishments.
+The staff and governors of Hanbury C of E First School will also work to ensure that all SEND pupils reach their full potential, are fully included within the school community and are able to make successful transitions between educational establishments.
 This policy aims to support all members of staff in providing positive whole school approaches towards the learning, progress, and achievement of SEND pupils.

 Teaching and supporting such pupils is a whole school responsibility requiring a whole school response.
-Meeting the needs of SEND pupils requires teamwork between all those involved - School, LA, Parents/Carers, pupils, Children's Services and all other agencies.
+Meeting the needs of SEND pupils requires teamwork between all those involved - School, LA, Parents/Carers, pupils, Children's Services, and all other agencies.